 Organ

-The newly built Létourneau instrument will have pipework divided between both ends of the nave for superior “surround-sound” acoustics.
-The entire organ will be playable from one of two identical 3-manual consoles, also located at either end of the space, with 56 stops, 52 ranks, and 2,936 pipes.
+Rooted in the strong musical heritage of Lutheran worship, the new organ is custom-designed for St. John’s acoustics and unlike any other in South Texas.
+The organ’s 2,936 pipes will be divided between both ends of the nave, providing surround-sound brilliance and dynamic versatility for worship, concerts, and educational programs.
+The entire organ will be playable from one of two identical 3-manual consoles, also located at either end of the space, with 56 stops and 52 ranks.
 The instrument will be prepared for the later addition of seven stops, which will increase the organ’s totals to 64 stops, 60 ranks, and 3,347 pipes once installed.
-Létourneau’s design will refurbish 27 ranks of pipework from the church’s existing Möller organs, thus preserving an extensive part of St. John’s legacy and honoring the investments of the past.
+Létourneau’s design refurbishes 27 ranks of pipework from the church’s previous Möller organs, thus preserving an extensive part of St. John’s legacy and honoring the investments of the past.

 The award-winning Killis Almond Architects, which specializes in historic preservation and restoration, will oversee the restoration of original 1932 building aspects and the re-design of the gallery in preparation for the organ installation.
 Elevated pipe chambers in the gallery will facilitate a much-improved layout of the choir loft, adding floor space for the choir and improving overall safety and visual aesthetics in the loft.
 Design of the organ chambers and gallery will be made in consultation with architectural acoustician Anthony Shou of Kirkegaard South LLC to maximize the acoustical impact of the space and the new instrument.